 An On/Off Switch for Genes: Meet Zinc Finger Transcription Factors

 Scientists made a surprising discovery in 1985 while studying the African clawed frog.
-Along the frog’s DNA, they noticed elongated loops resembling fingers that tightly gripped tiny segments of genes.
+Along the frog’s DNA, they noticed elongated protrusions resembling fingers that tightly gripped tiny segments of genes.
 They soon learned that these “zinc fingers” (so called because they’re bound by a zinc ion) are like homing devices that recognize and bind to specific sites on DNA.
-Abundant in higher organisms, these sticky projectiles are part of class of proteins known as “transcription factors”, molecules that are involved in transcribing our DNA into RNA, determining which genes are turned on in each cell type in our bodies.
+Abundant in higher organisms, including humans, these sticky projectiles are part of a class of proteins known as “transcription factors,” molecules that are involved in determining which genes are turned on in each cell type in our bodies.

-What’s more, this approach may potentially be used to treat a range of genetic conditions that are also caused by repeat expansions in other genes.
-“What’s interesting about this collaboration is that it’s exploring an approach to a class of mutations and not just one therapeutic area,” says Christine Bulawa, a Senior Director in Pfizer’s Rare Disease Research Unit, based at the Kendall Square research site in Cambridge, Massachusetts.
-“We’re targeting a subset of ALS, but if successful, the approach might be applicable to other diseases that are caused by this molecular defect at the DNA level—a little string of nucleotides that tends to expand and get longer.
+The zinc finger technology has the potential to bind to the repeats and silence the harmful effects of the targeted gene, C9orf72.
+What’s more, this approach may potentially be used to treat a range of genetic conditions that are also caused by similar repeat expansions in other genes.
+“What’s interesting about this collaboration is that it’s exploring an approach to a class of mutations and by extension, a group of diseases,” says Christine Bulawa, a Senior Director in Pfizer’s Rare Disease Research Unit in Cambridge, Massachusetts.
+“We’re targeting a subset of ALS, but if successful, the approach might be applicable to other diseases that are caused by this type of molecular defect at the DNA level—a little string of nucleotides that tends to expand and get longer.
 The longer they get the worse the disease is.”

 Sticking to the Right DNA

 “It’s a totally different approach to gene editing.
 We’re not making any cuts to or removing any of the repeats,” Bulawa says.
-“We’re basically making a therapy that can bind to the outside of the mutated nucleotides and then prevent them from being expressed.”
+“We’re basically making a potential therapy that can bind to the mutated nucleotides and then prevent them from being expressed.”